ZahraSafaei1272/SmileDetection_handcrafted/README.md

 All preprocessing scripts are included in `preprocessing.py`.

 **Steps include:**
-- Detecting faces in the images using the Haar Cascade classifier.
+- Detecting faces using the Haar Cascade classifier.
 - Cropping facial regions.
 - Resizing cropped images to a uniform size (`256×256`).